 What are the Coffee Roasting levels

-Coffee roasting is the process of heating green coffee beans to create the aroma and flavor that we all know and loves in a cup of coffee.
-The roasting level, or degree of roast, can greatly affect the taste and characteristics of the final cup of coffee.
+Coffee roasting involves the process of heating coffee beans to create the aroma and flavor that we all cherish in a cup of coffee.
+The degree of roast or roasting level significantly impacts the taste and characteristics of the brew.

-In this blog post, we will explore the different levels of coffee roasting and how they impact the taste of the coffee.
+In this blog post we will delve into the levels of coffee roasting and their influence, on the flavor profile of the brewed coffee.

 What is Light Roast Coffee?

-The lightest level of coffee roasting is referred to as “light roast”.
-At this level, the coffee beans are heated to a temperature between 356 and 401 degrees Fahrenheit.
-This results in a coffee that is light in color with a mild flavor and a high acidity.
-Light roast coffees are often described as having a “bright” or “crisp” taste.
+The lightest level of coffee roasting is known as " roast."
+At this stage coffee beans are heated to temperatures ranging from 356 to 401 degrees Fahrenheit.
+This produces a colored brew with a flavor and high acidity.
+Light roast coffees are often described as having an vibrant taste.

 What is Medium Roast Coffee?

-The next level of roasting is “medium roast”, which is heated to a temperature between 410 and 428 degrees Fahrenheit.
-At this level, the coffee beans develop a more balanced flavor with medium acidity.
-The color of the beans will be a medium brown and the coffee will have a stronger aroma than the light roast.
+The next level of roasting is called " roast," where beans are heated between 410 and 428 degrees Fahrenheit.
+At this point coffee beans develop a balanced flavor profile, with acidity.
+The color of roast beans is a medium brown while their aroma becomes more pronounced compared to light roast coffees.

 What is Dark Roast Coffee?